egeste/ttTools/README.md

 	<li>Import uses HTML5 Drag & Drop, as well as HTML5 FileReader object to parse a ttTools generated file</li>
 	<li>Export generates a json encoded file representing the turntable.playlist.files array</li>
 	<li>The generated export file is downloaded using the data: URI scheme</li>
+	<li>Due to the nature of how turntable.fm adds songs to your playlist server-side, import may take several attempts to fully popagate.</li>
 </ul>

 ### To use: